 Herman (born in 1995) and Peter (born in 1997) arrived at Norgesskolen for the first time, summer 2006.
-We were all equally excited and nervous about 3 weeks at a summer school would go.
-Since then, Herman and Peter have returned for Norgesskolen 2007 and 2009.
+We were all equally excited and nervous of how a 3 week summer school would go.
+Since then, Herman and Peter returned for Norgesskolen both in 2007 and 2009.
 In 2009, their little sister, Solveig, also joined them.

 Why did my kids sign up for Norgesskolen?
-The summer of 2006 both my husband and I were working in Thailand but we wanted our children to spend as much time as possible in Norway.
-It was by accident that I came across a brochure for Norgesskolen at the Norwegian embassy in Thailand.
-I took the brochure home and, after much consideration, decided that this was something my family would try.
+Summer of 2006 both my husband and I were working in Thailand, but we wanted our children to spend as much time as possible in Norway.
+It was by accident that I came across a brochure for Norgesskolen at the Norwegian Embassy in Thailand.
+After much consideration, we decided that this was something our family would try.
 It sounded like a lot of fun – a school where there would be other international children!

-We returned to Norway in 2008 after living in Thailand for 6 years.
-That summer Herman and Peter were not at Norgesskolen.
-But summer 2009 was no question – they wanted to go back to Norgesskolen, their friends and their teachers!
-They continue to keep in touch with those they met through e-mail and internet.
+We returned to Norway in 2008 after living in Thailand for 6 years, and that summer Herman and Peter did not attend Norgesskolen.
+But summer 2009 was no question – they wanted to go back to their friends and teachers!
+They still keep in touch with friends they met through e-mail and internet.

 Astrid Lang-Ree Fann (USA)

-We learned about Norgesskolen from the Nordmanns-Forbundet and my parents, Marie and Nils Lang-Ree – who have been involved in Nordmanns-Forbundet both in California and in Norway for many years.
+We learned about Norgesskolen from Nordmanns-Forbundet and my parents, Marie and Nils Lang-Ree – who have been involved in Nordmanns-Forbundet both in California and in Norway for many years.
 Even though my son, Robert, has been in Norway many times on vacation, we thought that it would be great to do something other than visit family and give him a chance to learn some Norwegian language, culture and history.
-Summer 2006 we visited Norgesskolen.
-Lisbeth Bø Håverstad showed us around Tomb and answered our questions.
+Summer 2006 we went for a visit to Norgesskolen.
+The Director showed us around and answered our questions.
 When Robert heard that many of the students spoke English, not just Norwegian, he agreed that this was something he would like to try.

-The fall before the first ever Norgesskolen I received a brochure from the Norwegian Embassy in Tunis, Tunisia.
+The fall before the first ever Norgesskolen, I received a brochure from the Norwegian Embassy in Tunis.
 I understood immediately what it was.
-For many years I had been jealous of my Danish colleagues who had a similiar offer for their children.
+For many years I had been jealous of my Danish colleagues who had a similar offer for danish children.

-When you fall in love you will moved to the end of the world without thinking about the consequences.
+When you fall in love, you move to the end of the world without thinking about the consequences.
 But when you have children, Norway suddenly feels far away.
 For me it was important that my children could speak Norwegian just as well as they could speak Arabic or French.

-We had lots of Norwegian books and when these got worn out we made up our own stories.
+We had lots of Norwegian books and when these were worn out we made up our own stories.
 We also used videos and other helpful materials.
-We celebrated Christmas but there was so much more that my native country represents, such as traditions and surroundings that are difficult to explain.
-I have lived abroad for many years making it even harder.
+We celebrated Christmas, but there was so much more that my native country represents; traditions and surroundings that are difficult to explain.
+Living abroad for many years makes it even harder.
 My husband and I, like so many others working abroad, find it difficult to offer our children long periods in Norway at a time.
 Norgesskolen was the perfect solution.
-They even pick up the kids at the airport.
+They even picked up the kids at the airport.

 Cell phones weren’t as accessible that first summer and although we had agreed on a time to call, it wasn’t easy to get hold of him the first days.
-Finally, we received an e-mail and it was so full of enthusiam that we knew we had entrusted our youngest to caring (and fun) people.
-Jamil wasn’t satisfied with only one year at Norgesskolen so we immediately signed him up for the next summer.
-When he reached 18 he had to accept that he was too old for another summer at Norgesskolen.
+Finally, we received an e-mail and it was so full of enthusiasm that we knew we had entrusted our youngest to caring (and fun) people.
+Jamil wasn’t satisfied with just one year at Norgesskolen, so we immediately signed him up for next summer.
+When he reached 18 he had to accept that he was too old for Norgesskolen.
 This was extremely hard.
 He chose to continue with Norwegian Folk High School and he felt well prepared to do so.

-At Norgesskolen Jamil met many children who were “different” because of their international background, and together they discovered that this is a great privilege.
+At Norgesskolen Jamil met many children who were “different” due to their international background, and together they discovered that this is actually a great privilege.
 They have two cultures that will always be a part of them.
 Jamil also improved his written Norwegian and has knowledge of the history, culture and traditions of Norway.